 Information obtained through the background investigation is not confidential and is subject to public records requests.
 The completed background information is furnished to a Review Board who reviews the total application and makes a recommendation as to the candidate’s acceptability.

-The top ranked candidates who have successfully completed all previous phases will participate in a Pre-Employment Panel.
+The top-ranked candidates who have successfully completed all previous phases will participate in an interview with the Fire Division Oral Review Board.
+The Oral Review Board consists of sworn members of the Fire Division who ask the same structured questions to each candidate.
 The results of the Oral Review Board will be forwarded to the Fire Chief, along with the complete background investigation packet.